zyphlar/influxdb.org/source/blog/visualizing_bitcoin_post_frequency_using_influxdb_and_rickshaw.md

 ---
-title: Visualizing Bitcoin Post Frequency Using InfluxDB And Rickshaw
+title: Visualizing Bitcoin post frequency on HN with InfluxDB and Rickshaw
 author: Todd Persen
 published_on: November 18, 2013
 ---

+Based on casual observation, the crowd at HackerNews seems to be totally obsessed with bitcoin and it seems to be reaching a fever pitch.
+What better way to look at the HN bitcoin obsession than with a visualization?
+In this post we'll use InfluxDB and Rickshaw to create a visualization of the number of posts with bitcoin in the title on HN.

 InfluxDB has a straightforward and snappy HTTP API that makes it easy to pull your time series data out in real-time for use in user interfaces and visualizations.
 This makes it a great pairing with [D3](http://d3js.org), a data visualization library written in JavaScript.

-First, we need to supply InfluxDB with some seed data.
-In practice, you would probably have a much larger, less-accessible dataset, but for the sake of demonstration, let's use an open [Hacker News API](https://www.hnsearch.com/api) to get a list of the last 1,000 posts containing the phrase `bitcoin` in the title.
-Here's a quick ruby script that also leverages the InfluxDB rubygem for the writing of data:
+First, we need to load InfluxDB with the data of bitcoin posts over time.
+We'll use an open [Hacker News API](https://www.hnsearch.com/api) to get a list of the last 1,000 posts containing the phrase `bitcoin` in the title.
+Here's a quick ruby script that also leverages the InfluxDB rubygem for writing data into the database:

 ```ruby
 require "rubygems"